-While participating in a self-prescribed weight loss plan, have you ever experienced eating a meal that is heavy in carbohydrates and and then find that you are left feeling ravenous a few hours later?
-Your Orland Park, IL weight loss doctor can explain that eating protein instead of carbohydrates will counteract swings in blood sugar by helping you feel full longer.
+While participating in a self-prescribed weight loss plan, have you ever experienced eating a meal that is heavy in carbohydrates and then find that you are left feeling ravenous a few hours later?
+Your Orland Park, IL weight loss doctor can explain that eating protein rich foods instead of carbohydrates will counteract swings in blood sugar by helping you feel full longer.

 It should not a surprise that lean protein is an excellent source of nutrients and essential omega 3 fatty acids such as salmon.
 If lean protein is the staple that you plan your weight loss meal program around, you will end up with fewer unhealthy foods in your home.
 It is also important to keep in mind that lean protein has a lower caloric value of four calories per gram compared to nine calories per gram of fat.

-Keep in mind that, if you choose a snack that is high in protein after an isometric weight training session, the muscles are more receptive to nutrients.
+Keep in mind, if you choose a snack that is high in protein after an isometric weight training session, the muscles are more receptive to nutrients.
 Muscles will repair and grow quicker with an adequate supply of protein.

 The weight loss doctors at our Orland Park, IL weight loss center can explain to you that protein is more difficult for your body to chew and digest, therefore you will burn a few extra calories when you eat that chicken breast.
 Scientists refer to this as the thermic effect of food (TEF).
-While there are small gains as to the number of calories your body burns when it eats protein it is not enough to warrant basing your diet solely around protein.
+While there are small gains as to the number of calories your body burns when it eats protein it is not enough to warrant basing your diet solely around a high protein diet.

 We bet you did not know that your body is not able to burn and use fat as energy unless it has help from carbohydrate or protein.
 As you are reaching your medically supervised weight loss goals, your body will lose muscle as well as fat.
 It is especially important to have the right amount of protein in your diet during your weight loss program.
-This ill ensure that your body will burn fat while preserving lean muscle that is known for its calorie burning properties.
+This will ensure that your body will burn fat while preserving lean muscle that is known for its calorie burning properties.